SoutHACKton/southackton.github.com/README.markdown

 # SoutHACKton website

-This is SoutHACKton's website, kindly hosted by GitHub Pages.
-It's currently built with [Octopress][].
+This is SoutHACKton's OLD website, kindly hosted by GitHub Pages.
+It was built with [Octopress][].
+We now operate Wordpress again, this repository continues to exist for historical reasons, and because we're hotlinking some images from it on the new blog.

+# EVERYTHING BELOW HERE IS OLD AND SHOULD BE IGNORED

 ## How can I contribute?